 Sheep and Bible words

 That teachings of Jesus for Jews only entered the Christian gospels are wrongly there, on his word.
 Many sorts of gospels were written later, in part forged, in the early church.
 It was a common activity for gospel writers then.
-Words were in part made up and then edited to look convenient to lots of fools if they were not Jews.
-Rascal activities long after the death of Jesus founded the four gospels in the New Testament.
-Dr Bart D. Ehrman (link above) has written many well-received books about it.
+Words were in part made up and then edited to look convenient to non-Jews.
+Non-straight activities long after the death of Jesus founded the four gospels in the New Testament.
+Dr Bart D. Ehrman (link above) has written books about it.
 Many of his book titles give an impression of themes he goes into.
 [A good deal of Dr Ehrman's books]

 ❋ Forgery was a common activity among Bible writers.

 The granted value of not being a Jesus sheep

 Another term for believer is sheep.
 Jesus and others use it.
 It is a metaphor.
 (Matthew 9:12-13; John 10:3).
 Sheep may meet with problems that people do not have, such as being slaughtered by those they trust in.
 It should be much better not to be a sheep and not belong to Jesus . . .
 (Matthew 9:12; Matthew 12:12; John 14:12).
 Consider the Jesus quote: "How much more valuable is a man than a sheep!"
 (Matthew 12:12).